Comic Book Grammar & Tradition

 This is the best weapon in your arsenal to combat space restraints.
 Essentially, some part of a balloon is cropped flat and placed against the border.
 Useful when a writer has given you the Gettysburg Address and the artist has given you a thimble to fit it in.
 Left aligning, centering or right aligning the text against a border is a great visual change of pace in any book.

-There are five types of captions in comics: Location & Time, Internal Monologue, Spoken, and Editorial.
+There are four types of captions in comics: Location & Time, Internal Monologue, Spoken, and Editorial.
 Location & Time captions can be in the same font as your dialogue only inside a caption box and italicized.
 Alternately they can be blocky, sans-serif fonts to indicate locations and time stamps.
 In many cases these are italicized and can be lowercase as well as having drop caps or outlines.
 Internal Monologue captions, largely replacing thought balloons, are the inner voice of a character.
 These are typically italicized.
 Spoken Captions are the vocalized speech of a character that is off camera.
 These are not italicized but make special use of quotation marks.
 Finally, Editorial captions feature the voice of the writer or editor and are also italicized.

 This is probably the biggest mistake seen among amateur letterers.
 An "I" with the crossbars on top and bottom is virtually only used for the personal pronoun, "I." The only other allowable use of the "crossbar I" is in acronyms (like, F.B.I).
 Any other instance of the letter should just be the vertical stroke version.
 Although I would debate it, you occasionally see the "crossbar I" used as the first letter of someone's name.